siegelhannah/Eugene-crisis-response/datacleaning-final-README.md

 * Required libraries:
   * pandas
   * numpy
-  * matplotlib
-  * seaborn
-  * scikit-learn
-  * statsmodels (for statistical testing)
+  * matplotlib (for optional visualizations)

 ## Setup Instructions

-1. Ensure you have completed the previous steps:

-  * Run `datacleaning-script.ipynb` first to generate `clean_data.csv`
-  * Optionally, review `EDA-and-engineering.ipynb` for context
-2. If you need the raw data for reference:
+1. Obtain the raw data files:

-  * Navigate to the `project-data` folder
-  * Extract the contents of `zipped-raw-data.zip` in the same directory
+* Call data from CAD (computer-aided dispatch system).
+A sample version of this dataset's structure (5 rows) is available for use in `project-data/sample_CAD_2014_data.csv`.

+* Freely-available daily weather data in Eugene, OR; Downloaded from VisualCrossing.com; 2014 to 2025: Data must be downloaded in segments.
+In `data-cleaning-final.ipynb` I read in separate files for 2014-01-01 to 2016-07-31, 2016-08-01 to 2018-12-31, 2019-01-01 to 2021-07-31, 2021-08-01 to 2023-12-31, and 2024-01-01 to 2025-04-07, then concatenate them together.

+* Freely-available daily air quality index (AQI) data in Eugene, OR; Downloaded from the EPA's Pre-Generated Data Files at https://aqs.epa.gov/aqsweb/airdata/download_files.html; 2014 to 2024.
+Data must be downloaded in segments by year.
+In `data-cleaning-final.ipynb` I read in seperate files for 2014 through 2024.

+** Reference the file read-in code in the notebooks to organize your downloaded data in your directory accordingly, or modify the file read-in code to fit your directory's structure.**

-3. Install required dependencies:
+2. Install required dependencies:

-      pip install pandas numpy matplotlib seaborn scikit-learn statsmodels
+      pip install pandas numpy matplotlib

 ## Running the Notebook

-1. Launch Jupyter Notebook/Lab:
+1. Launch Jupyter Notebook/Lab in your project directory:

       jupyter notebook